mikepk/pybald/docs/configuration.rst

 Sample project.py
 *****************

 Project.py files generally look like a list of variable declarations.
-This doesn't mean you can't do dynamic things with the config options, in fact this is the main use case for using a python module for configuration rather than a static file format like an ini file.
-One common use case for this pattern is to dynamically generate the database URI for a database connection using string interpolation.
+This doesn't mean you can't run python code or do dynamic things with the config options, in fact this is the main use case for using a python module for configuration rather than a static file format like an ini file.
+For example, one common use case for this pattern is to dynamically generate the database URI for a database connection using string interpolation.
 Another useful trick is to have a base project.py file that includes an environment.py file with environmental (production, test, development) specific values.

 .. code-block:: python